3 Takeaways From Building AI Agents in Freight Tech

 I'm bullish on UIs that aren't chat.

-If you do build a chat interface, which is sometimes the right call, know that you're parking yourself next to ChatGPT and Claude.
+If you do build a chat interface, which is perhaps the right call for other use cases, remember that you're parking yourself next to ChatGPT and Claude.
 Users have those benchmarks burned into their brains.
 Anything that feels even slightly worse is instantly obvious, and painful.
-You probably don't want that fight.

 One more thing.

-Most of what I put into practice traces back to a few great blogs (Hamel Husain, Eugene Yan), Karpathy (the goat 🐐), and tech Twitter (I refuse to call it X).
+A lot of what I put into practice traces back to a few great blogs (Hamel Husain, Eugene Yan, Andrej Karpathy the goat 🐐).
 If you're building agents, the knowledge is out there.
-The community is absurdly generous with what they share.
+Start building.